mienaikoe/ziyu/Chapters/1-2-Chapter2.md

   "They're doing just fine, okay?
 Kip is having a great start at the clinic, and Mel is representing this village to the council.
 Is that what you're looking for?"

-  She went quiet and resumed her work while I stared at her, livid.
+  She sughed, went quiet, and resumed her work while I stared at her indignantly.

-  "A jealous Maman never rests."
+  "A jealous Maman never rests," she said out of nowhere.

   I jabbed my shovel into the clay and stopped myself from yelling something I would regret later. *That's enough for now*.